uri-library-data-services/iassist-preview/content/blog/hallelujah-and-praise-lard-first-london-area-research-data-group-meeting.md

 support, and data discovery and access.
 Nonetheless, there is no doubt the EPSRC policy has focused knowledge and effort in institutions towards RDM.
 Then training was mentioned.
-When the "T" word is mentioned I often think of that line about if people don\'t want to come how are you going to stop them?
+When the "T" word is mentioned I often think of that line about if people don't want to come how are you going to stop them?
 To save us from preparing to teach to empty rooms, the thinking now seems to be towards providing support when people need it and building up a directory of experts to refer to when